BertLenaerts/bertlenaerts.github.io/_posts/2019-09-11-clustered_SE.md

     coeftest(plm3, vcov=vcovTC(x=plm3, d$year, d$id, stata=T))
     summary(felm(y ~ u | id+year | (x ~ e) | (id+year), d))

 Two-way clustering is carried out by first clustering on both the group and time level individually and summing the variance-covariane matrices, and second by substracting a correction term.
 The *vcovDC* command uses as a correction term the usual (White) heteroskedasticity-robust variance matrix (Thompson, 2011).
 The correction implemented by *felm* is suggested by Cameron et al. (2011).
-That is, the group and time cluster are intersected to generate a third cluster variable.
+That is, the group and time variable are intersected to generate a third cluster variable.
 If the group-time combinations are unique, this approach is equivalent to White's heteroskedasticity-robust correction.
 Since our dataset *d* contains only unique id-year observations, we can check this:

     vcovCL(x=plm3, cluster=d$idyear)
     vcovHC(plm3, type="HC0", method = "white1")